Areyall/steam-api-widget/readme.txt

 == Installation ==

+* Set your Steam Privacy Settings to PUBLIC
 * Upload the Steam-Api-Widget plugin to your blog
 * Activate it then enter your API key and the SteamID64
 * If you don't know your SteamID64, this tool helps: http://steamidconverter.com/